AnnieYIN080/Convert-csv-to-parquet/README.md

 PyArrow is the underlying engine for Parquet files and is much faster than traditional Pandas I/O. For files slightly larger than memory, you can use an intermediate approach called Dask which utilizes PyArrow for chunked processing.<br>

-2. Large Scale: Dask (Out-of-Core Processing)
+2. Large Scale: Dask (Out-of-Core Processing)<br>
-`pip install dask[dataframe] s3fs pyarrow`
+`pip install dask[dataframe] s3fs pyarrow`<br>
-Dask is excellent for files too large for a single machine's memory, as it automatically breaks the data into chunks, processes them in parallel, and manages memory usage.
+Dask is excellent for files too large for a single machine's memory, as it automatically breaks the data into chunks, processes them in parallel, and manages memory usage.<br>

-4. Massive Scale: PySpark / AWS Glue (Distributed Computing)<br>
+3. Massive Scale: PySpark / AWS Glue (Distributed Computing)<br>
 For true petabyte-scale data, a horizontally scalable cluster framework is required.<br>

   3.1 PySpark (AWS EMR / Databricks)<br>
 For files that are hundreds of GBs or TBs, running this conversion on a cluster like AWS EMR or Databricks using PySpark is the most robust method.
 PySpark handles parallelism and memory management automatically.<br>

   3.2 AWS Glue (Serverless ETL)<br>
 AWS Glue abstracts much of the Spark setup, providing a serverless platform for this conversion.
 It is the preferred method when managing a cluster is undesired.<br>
 If you prefer a fully serverless solution and are already using AWS, AWS Glue (which uses Spark internally) is designed for exactly this kind of ETL (Extract, Transform, Load) job.
 You simply define the source and target in a Glue Studio job or a Python Shell script.<br>